 Elderberry syrup is great for supporting your toddler’s immune system and the upper respiratory system.
 Because elderberry is rich in flavonoid compounds, it exerts antioxidant protection on cells.

-Look for a natural syrup, made from certified organic black elderberries, with no artificial ingredients or preservatives, like this one.
-It can be found in stores and also on Amazon.
+Look for a natural high quality elderberry syrup, formulated specifically for kids, made from certified organic black elderberries, with no artificial ingredients or preservatives.

 Ensure Good Elimination

 Drinking lots of liquids, will ensure your child is having regular bowel movements and frequents urination in order to to help the body eliminate toxins and pathogens.
-Types of liquids to drink:
+Offer your toddler plenty of fluids throughout the day (for hydration), like:

-- Water with 1 – 2 teaspoons of ginger, honey, lemon syrup (cut ginger and lemon in small bits an add everything to a small jar and cover with honey; the take 1 tsp of this mixture and mix with a glass of warm water, drink as often as possible).
+- Water with 1- 2 teaspoons of ginger, honey, lemon syrup (cut ginger and lemon in small bits an add everything to a small jar and cover with honey; the take 1 tsp of this mixture and mix with a glass of warm water).

 - Fresh green juices/smoothies: a multi-vitamin drink made with leafy greens will boost the oxygen, antioxidant and phytonutrient content delivered to the cells, thus providing a protective barrier.
 You can try some of these green smoothie recipes, or a beet smoothie which is also a great immune boosting and detoxification tool.

-Natural Remedies For Throat And Cough In Toddlers
+Natural Sore Throat Remedies For Toddlers / Kids

 Thinly slice or grate a medium potato, drizzle a spoon of apple cider vinegar over it.
 Take this mixture and apply on a piece of plastic wrap, large enough to cover your child’s neck.